euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

 -   Overrides the getMainActivityIntent() method to return an Intent for the application's main Activity.
 -   Implements the other required methods with dummies.
+-   Overrides the getMainLauncherIntent() method so that the SDK knows which Activity to give control to during initialization.

 In Java, the class could look like this: